TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/us004/02.tests/readme.md

 ### 1.3 Check Text Lenght Validation

-**Test 4:** Check that it's impossible to create a discussion with a Text containing fewer than 20 characters. - AC3
+**Test 4:** Check that it's impossible to create a Post with a Text containing fewer than 20 characters. - AC3

 **Steps:**
 1. At the all discussions page, click on "submit" and proceed to the submission form page.